 The Patient Portal

-You can now register to access some of your hospital records through the patient portal called 'Your EPR' (electronic patient record.)
-The patient portal is kept secure, and the registration process means that only you can access this information
+You can register to access some of your hospital records through The Patient Portal.
+The Patient Portal is kept secure, and the registration process means that only you can access this information.

 For the patient portal